 My shelter doesn’t have a policy against such a thing, as much as I wish they did.
 Perhaps shelters in less economically challenged parts of the country are more selective about sending puppies out the door; here, they are happy to place two at once . . . even if I’m standing on the sidelines, wringing my hands.

 Why am I and so many trainers against this practice?
 The biggest reason is that puppies tend to bond more to each other than to their new human family members, making training and management much more difficult.
-Many dogs raised full-time with a sibling also develop crushing separation distress when they have to be separated.
-So when people say, “Oh, I just can’t separate them, they are so cute together!”, I always say, “Here, let me!
-You are all going to be a lot better off!”
+It takes MORE than twice as much time to properly train two puppies than one (and few people take enough time to train even one!).
+Many dogs raised full-time with a sibling also develop crushing separation distress when they finally have to be separated.

 What’s your opinion?
 Do you have problem-free sibling dogs?
 Or have you experienced all the bad things that, later, trainers told you would happen?